A Warm Corner

 A Warm Corner is a 1930 British comedy film directed by Victor Saville and starring Leslie Henson, Heather Thatcher and Austin Melford.
-The film's sets were designed by Walter Murton.
-It was based on a successful play by Franz Arnold and Ernst Bach.
-(Note: The play as produced in Australia was adapted by Arthur Wimperis and Lauri Wylie from Stöpsel (cork, stopper), by Arnold and Bach.)
-It featured an early screen appearance by Merle Oberon.
+It was written by Arthur Wimperis, Lauri Wylie, Angus MacPhail and Saville based on the 1926 play Stöpsel by Franz Arnold and Ernst Bach.
+It features an early screen appearance by Merle Oberon.

-It was made at British and Dominions Elstree Studios by Gainsborough Pictures.
-The film's sets were designed by Walter Murton.
+It was made at British and Dominions Elstree Studios by Gainsborough Pictures with sets designed by Walter Murton.